-DEPARTMENT 44 - OPEN PHOTOGRAPHY Brenda Oosterhouse and Kelly Jacobsen, Supt.
+DEPT. 43 - SECTION 6 - Best of Show Folk Arts Ribbon and \$10 award DEPARTMENT 44 - OPEN PHOTOGRAPHY Brenda Oosterhouse and Kelly Jacobsen, Supt.

 Color or black & white.
-5''x 7'' or larger, must be framed and ready to hang.
+5"x 7" or larger, must be ready to hang.
 Amateurs only.
 No Nudes.
-No glass in frames, please.
-Plexiglass is welcomed, mounted on cardstock and inserted in a page protector is preferred.
+Mounted on cardstock and insert in a page protector.